-Cloud storage, in addition to the fact that it is cost-effective compared to local hosting options for many organizations who are looking for easy and remote access of the stored data for instance from a variety of devices, mobile apps, websites and software; and the fact that the data is protected against physical damage; it can come with additional costs as discussed above.
+Cloud storage is cost-effective compared to local hosting options for many organizations who are looking for easy and remote access of the stored data for a variety of device.
+Due to this and the added fact that data stored on the cloud is protected against physical damage, it can come with additional costs as discussed above.

 Distributed cloud storage or server-less cloud computing storage offers the option of having the storage hosted in a distributed network of nodes and because it utilizes blockchain and/or distributed ledger technology, the files are copied across all nodes on the network meaning you never have to worry about one node going offline or something worse happens.
 Not many would see the sense for this from a centralized cloud storage perspective because most centralized cloud computing (known as centralized because it could mean a few of networked servers for instance and the network is managed by a single organization) offer a 99.9% uptime meaning downtime is unnoticeable unless may be a cloud storage provider has servers destroyed in a natural catastrophe or something -- which is one of the reason may be a cloud company may invest in many servers distributed in different regions!